 What is Christianity interested in?
-That is the question Dr. Martyn Lloyd-Jones tackles in his sermon from John 3:5-9.
-And he answers the question quite quickly: Christianity isn't interested in a person’s actions; it’s interested in a person’s individual relationship with God.
+In this sermon on John 3:5–9 titled “Beyond Understanding,” Dr. Martyn Lloyd-Jones answers that Christianity isn't interested in a person’s actions but instead is interested in a person’s individual relationship with God.
 That relationship secures eternal life.
-For, he says, people come and leave this world individually.
+People come and leave this world individually, he states.
 And when they depart from this world, they are in two camps.
 They can be in the world’s, or they can be in God’s.
 There is only one way to enter God’s camp, Dr. Lloyd-Jones says.
 A person must be born again to receive eternal life.
 The New Testament has different names for this: regeneration, made anew, or God’s workmanship.
 However, the result is still eternal life with God.
-And Dr. Lloyd-Jones reminds us that this being born again is not of man’s doing.
-This spiritual birth is made totally possible through God.
+Dr. Lloyd-Jones reminds that this being born again is not of a person’s doing.
+This spiritual birth is made possible entirely through God.
 It is a miracle, purely unexplainable and beyond a person’s understanding.
-In closing, Dr. Lloyd-Jones points to the incredible power of the Gospel in the life of Paul; no person is beyond God’s merciful and perfect love.
+In closing, Dr. Lloyd-Jones points to the incredible power of the gospel in the life of Paul; no person is beyond God’s merciful and perfect love.

 Additional Scripture Translations